-Feds sue to close stem cell clinics in California, Florida
+California, Florida stem cell clinics target of US lawsuit

 - ‘Pele's the boss’: Hawaii residents ride out uncertainty as lava devours more Big Island homes

-U.S. Stem Cell said in a statement it would vigorously defend itself in court.
+U.S. Stem Cell said in a statement that it would “vigorously” defend itself in court.

+“I remain steadfast that no government agency should deprive individuals of their right to harness the cells that exist in their body,” said Dr. Kristin Comella, the Florida company’s chief science officer.

+According to the complaints, the defendants used their products on thousands of patients without first obtaining necessary FDA approvals.
+The clinics claim the procedures can treat ailments including cancer, pulmonary disease, arthritis, stroke, Parkinson’s disease, spinal cord injuries and traumatic brain injury.